-- 5.4 A SEN register and staff briefings will alert staff when individual judgement should be exercised.
+- 5.4 Staff will take into account contributing factors identified after a behaviour incident has occurred for example, if a pupil has suffered bereavement, experienced abuse or neglect, has mental health needs, been subject to bulling has needs including special educational needs or disabilities (SEND), is subject to criminal exploitation, or experiencing significant challenges at home. - 5.5 A SEN register and staff briefings will alert staff when individual judgement should be exercised.
 The Deputy Head (Pre-Prep) and Deputy Head (Prep) will monitor decisions.
-Advice can also be sought from the Head of Learning Support. - 5.5 Normal sanctions include a verbal reprimand and reminder of expected behaviour.
+Advice can also be sought from the Head of Learning Enrichment. - 5.6 Normal sanctions include a verbal reprimand and reminder of expected behaviour.
 A teacher might move a child to sit alone in class or require the child to apologise either verbally or in the form of a letter that is signed by the pupils' parents.